 For further information or assistance

-please contact the Parish Clerk.
+please contact the Assistant Clerk.

 From the M25 travelling East Take junction 8 and follow the signs to Reigate and then Redhill.
 Pass under the railway bridge and follow the signs to the A25 Godstone.
 From the M25 travelling West Take junction 6 to Redhill.
 Go onto the A25 via Godstone and the cemetery is on the right hand side a quarter of mile passed Nutfield village.